The Alchemical Model of the Cantong qi

 Qian and Kun, Kan and Li

 As in the whole of Taoism, this relation is explained by means of a sequence of stages.
-The absolute principle establishes itself as Unity, which divides itself into the active and the passive principles — namely, Qian and Kun, respectively equivalent to original Yang and Yin, or True Yang and True Yin.
+The Dao first establishes itself as Unity, which then divides itself into the active and the passive principles — namely, Qian and Kun, equivalent to original Yang and Yin, or True Yang and True Yin, respectively.
 The re-conjunction of these principles gives birth to all entities and phenomena in the world.
 All these "stages" occur simultaneously.

 Alchemical Emblems